-Although the open enrollment period to purchase individual and family health insurance ends each year in December, a qualifying life event may allow you to change or enroll in new coverage during a special enrollment period (SEP).
+Although the open enrollment period to purchase individual and family health insurance typically ends each year in December, a qualifying life event may allow you to change or enroll in new coverage during a special enrollment period (SEP).
 Whether you’re adding another family member or moving to a new city, it’s important that you and your loved ones get and stay covered.

 If you believe you have experienced or may experience a qualifying life event, here are four tips to consider when enrolling for coverage through a SEP.

 1. Check to see if you qualify.

 Have you recently moved or lost coverage at work due to COVID-19 or another reason?
 Had a new baby or gotten married?
 If so, you may qualify for a SEP.
 Here’s a look at even more qualifying life events that would allow you to change or enroll in new health insurance:

 If you don’t qualify, you may be able to purchase short-term or temporary health insurance until you qualify for a SEP or until the next open enrollment period comes around.
 The recent executive order extends the special enrollment period through August 15.